Henri Alleg: La Question and censorship

 In one example, although at this point Alleg's book itself had been freely on sale for several weeks, the French government confiscated a March 1958 issue of France Observateur because the publication reproduced sections of Alleg's book.
 At this point, the government accepted the memoir itself, but did not condone public discussion of Alleg's claims and situation.
-Part of this had to do with the censorship process of the French government, which as a legal "droit de regard" that allows a local government prefecture to read newspapers but not books before they are published.
+Part of this had to do with the censorship process of the French government, which has a legal "droit de regard" that allows a local government prefecture to read newspapers but not books before they are published.

 Despite the seizure of articles pertaining to or citing the book, La Question itself became a "near bestseller and a subject of lively debate" in the French nation.
 During this time, the French government also seized "A Victory", an article published in L'Express in which Jean-Paul Sartre outlined the implications of Alleg's book for the French nation.
 Although censored, this essay continued to be distributed clandestinely and later became the preface to the book's English translation.

 As rumors of torture proliferated and public discussion turned increasingly critical, the French government officially banned La Question in hopes of combating France's increasingly tense political atmosphere.
 Acting on a warrant from the military tribunal which recently began legal action in connection with "attempted demoralization of the Army with intent to harm the defense of the nation", French authorities seized the 7,000 remaining copies at the Éditions de Minuit publishing house on 27 March 1958; however, they could do nothing about the more than 60,000 copies that had already been sold.
 La Question continued to sell, clandestinely or otherwise, over 162,000 copies in France alone by the close of 1958.

 After the initial seizure, other leftist French publishers continued production of the book, a defiance that continued well throughout the Algerian War despite the official ban.
 On the day La Question was seized, the French government released information that the inquiry into the alleged torture of Alleg was nearly completed.
 They claimed that although doctors had noted scars on M. Alleg's wrists and groin, the officers accused by Alleg continued to deny the charges levied against them, and therefore no charges were brought against the French government.